TeddyGash/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 2-groups: prints groups user belongs to
 - 3-new_owner: changes ownership of file hello to user betty
 - 4-empty: creates an empty file named hello
+- 5-execute: adds execute permission to the owner of the file hello